Chapter 13 Auto Cramdowns vs Chapter 7 Car Redemptions

 To Cram down a car in a Chapter 13:

 - The cramdown does have to pay the lender the retail value of the vehicle.
 If the car is in poor condition you may be better off letting it go back and buying a different car.
-This is where if the bank is greedy and insists on the retail value for a car in poor condition you are better off just getting another one from a local dealers.
+This is where if the bank is greedy and insists on the retail value for a car in poor condition you are better off just getting another one from a local dealer.
 Some finance companies may allow less than retail but most credit unions don’t.

 - Adequate protection is just an accelerated repayment to the car lender to insure the car does not depreciate faster than it is being paid for in the plan.
 This normally only means the attorney and unsecured creditors are paid back a little slower through the plan.

 You must complete the plan and obtain the discharge before the lien on the car is released.
 If you don’t complete the plan you return to owing more that the auto is worth and you have often fallen further behind if the plan fails.
 You can also often reduce the interest rate on the auto.
 We have gotten the interest rate down to 5% 3% and in one case where the lender failed to object we got it down to 0%.
 Normally it is lowered to the prime rate plus 1 percent.

 If you owe more than your car or home is worth and want to reduce what you owe be sure to talk with your attorney about what you can do in a bankruptcy about it.
 Our website and manual is designed to help deserving people who need help.
 Your feedback is important.
 Be sure to share the materials on Facebook etc and leave us a nice review if we did a good job and let us know if there is something we can do better.
 Chapter 13 Auto Cramdowns vs Chapter 7 Car Redemptions